franck-gaspoz/CommandLine.NetCore/README.md

     Do(LambdaExpression expression)
     ```

-    the lambda expression in the method style `Do(LambdaExpression expression)` can have these profiles:
+    the lambda expression in the method style `Do(LambdaExpression expression)` can have one of these profiles:

     ```csharp
     // no parameter and no result